cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 different colors to detect the different shape of objects using findContours and inRange from opencv.

-For more information, see the next useful links.
+For more information, see the useful links next.

 -   contours features:
     <http://docs.opencv.org/3.1.0/dd/d49/tutorial/_py/_contour/_features.html>